 The main services in this process are:

-- Issue tracking: Issues are reported to Sailfish OS Forum or component specific issue tracker in github.
+- Issue tracking: Issues are reported to Sailfish OS Forum.

 - Git Server: A git server allowing users to submit code changes.

 - Webhooks: A service that accepts git change triggers from git servers and triggers builds in OBS.

 - Open Build Service (OBS): An automated build system that takes source code from a git server and produces standalone packages from the source repositories.

 - Image Creator: A service to build clean and shareable system images for development, testing and release.